derekoneil/autonomous-campaign/workshops/adwc-trialcampaigns/LabGuide700-2(OAAC).md

 1. Created an ADWC instance and downloaded the credentials wallet.

 ## Objectives
-- Learn how to connect a autonomous analytics tool to the powerful Autonomous Data Warehouse
+- Learn how to connect an autonomous analytics tool to the powerful Autonomous Data Warehouse
 - Learn how to create a simple data visualization project with Oracle Autonomous Analytics
 - Learn how to access and gain insights from data in the Autonomous Data Warehouse

 ## Required Artifacts
-- Acess to an Autonmous Analytics
+- Access to an Autonomous Analytics
 - Access to an ADWC instance

 ## Create a View using Tables in the SH Schema